What Are Lab-Grown Diamonds?

 When it comes to cutting and polishing a lab-grown diamond, the processes are identical to mined diamonds.
 Likewise, the inspection and grading processes are the same and carried out by the same laboratories.
-As a result, they are indistinguishable from one another once – on both the aesthetic and molecular levels.
+As a result, they are indistinguishable from one another – on both the aesthetic and molecular levels.

-The only difference between mined and lab-grown diamonds is that while mined diamonds were created billions of years ago and require extensive mining operations to be extracted from the Earth, a lab-created diamond can be made above ground in a controlled process which lowers cost, energy consumption, and eliminates the negative impact on the local environment and society.
+The only difference between mined and lab-grown diamonds is that while mined diamonds were created billions of years ago and require extensive mining operations to be extracted from the Earth, a lab-created diamond can be made above ground in a controlled process which lowers cost, and energy consumption, and eliminates the negative impact on the local environment and society.

 To explain why the production process makes lab-grown diamonds cheaper and better for the environment and society, we’ll dig deeper into how mined diamonds are extracted and exactly how diamonds are produced in the laboratory.

 Mined diamonds are extracted from Earth, where they were created by Earth’s massive pressure and heat making their way up to the surface through volcanic activity through billions of years.
 They are extracted from the depth of Earth through the process of mining (digging huge holes in the ground).
 This process involves significant costs and drawbacks compared to creating diamonds in the laboratory.

 These disadvantages include but are not limited to: